How this CA quit her job and launched a a profitable E- Commerce store - Gifting Wardrobe

 However, during the busy tax season at EY, I would limit my gifting work and concentrate only on office work.

-Quit my job and took a 7 months break to set up my business
+Quit my Transfer Pricing job and took a 7 months break to set up my business

 In the meanwhile (like always), I would take small orders to curate gifts for others.
 Like there was no plan to start a website or make this gifting side hustle of mine into a full-fledged business.

-I initially started Gifting wardrobe with a vision was to make professional and corporate people’s life easier when it comes to Gifting.
+And that’s how Gifting Wardrobe was born - to make professional and corporate people’s life easier when it comes to Gifting.

 Dealing with noise around me